aksfactor14/State-Space-Models-Mamba/README.md

 **Input → RMS Norm → Split**

 The input tokens ("Kimi", "Antonelli", "is", "associated", "with") are first mapped to embeddings, and then they are RMS Normalized.
-RMS Norm is a lighter alternative to LayerNorm used in Transformers, it rescales without centering.

 After normalization, the signal splits into two parallel paths, each starting with a linear projection that expands the dimension.
 The right path passes through a SiLU activation.
 It is a gating branch whose only job is to learn which features are worth keeping.
 The left path is where the actual computation happens.